silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/02_URL_Variable_Tools.md

 ## Introduction

-This page lists a number of "page options" , "rendering tools" or "special URL variables" that you can use to debug your SilverStripe applications.
-These are consumed in PHP using the $_REQUEST or $_GET superglobals throughout the SilverStripe core.
+This page lists a number of "page options" , "rendering tools" or "special URL variables" that you can use to debug your Silverstripe CMS applications.
+These are consumed in PHP using the $_REQUEST or $_GET superglobals throughout the Silverstripe CMS core.

 ## Debug Toolbar

-The easiest way to debug SilverStripe is through the [lekoala/silverstripe-debugbar](https://github.com/lekoala/silverstripe-debugbar) module.
+The easiest way to debug Silverstripe CMS is through the [lekoala/silverstripe-debugbar](https://github.com/lekoala/silverstripe-debugbar) module.
 It similar to the browser "developer toolbar", and adds itself to the bottom of the screen when your site is in development mode.
 It shows you render times, database queries,